nikhilsardana/wordsearch/README.md

 </h3>

 *Caveats*: Only works on rectangular inputs and English word searches.
 Modifications necessary to work with UTF-8 text.
-*Future Work*: Integrate OCR into program instead of relying on external algorithm.
+*Future Work*: Integrate OCR into program instead of relying on an external tool.

 # How to use it:
 0. Clone the repository.